cary-miller/cary-miller.github.io/_posts/2015-07-26-try-harder.md

 But here's another idea.
 The retry functionality is a completely separate issue from the original problem.
 It's really a shame that the function has to take account of all this retry bookkeeping.
+Wouldn't it be nice to define the function this way:

+{% highlight python %}
+def best():
+    return random.choice(range(11))
+{% endhighlight %}

+Good news!
+It can be done.
 This looks like a job for a decorator!

 {% highlight python %}